StebenLee/API/README.md

   REST is an acronym for Representational State Transfer.
 It about web standards architecture and HTTP Protocol.
 Six constraints that defines the basis of RESTful as :

+1. Uniform Interface
+2. Stateless
+3. Cacheable
+4. Client-Server
+5. Layered System
+6. Code on Demande(optional)

+RESTful applications use HTTP requests to perform four operations termed as CRUD.
+Create and update is used to post data, get for reading/listing data, and delete to remove data.RESTful is composed of methods such as base URL, media types.

+---

+### Tools

+Node.js mongodb